jessicaxiejw/gsdb/README.md

 # gsdb

 gsdb stands for Google Sheet Database.
-It is a database service that is backed by Google Sheet.
+It is a database service that is backed and stored using Google Sheet.

 (This repo is under active development.
 It is extremely beta.
 However, any contribution is much appreciated)